 The National Trust-classified town is a great base for exploring the surrounding food and wine region’s local producers, tasty festivals and markets.
 The main street, Green Street, will charm you with its heritage streetscape and stylish boutique shops.
 Look out for the famous Lockhart Water Tower Mural.

-In the main street is Green’s Gunyah Museum, home to an intriguing collection of artefacts, the wonderful Doris Golder Wool Art Gallery and the Lockhart Visitor Information Centre, where you’ll find helpful advice on the things to do and see in the area, such as heritage trails.
-The Pastoral Shadows of Brookong walking trail is a delightful stroll past impressive rusty iron farm sculptures.
+Green’s Gunyah Museum houses an intriguing collection of artefacts, the wonderful Doris Golder Wool Art Gallery and the Lockhart Visitor Information Centre.
+Here, you’ll find helpful advice on the things to do and see in the area, from the natural attractions to the Lockhart Sculpture Trail.

-Near Lockhart are enchanting nature reserves, with walking tracks, lookouts, picnic areas and a thrilling rock face for climbing and abseiling.
-At Galore Hill Nature Reserve you can follow a trail to the caves where the infamous colonial bushranger Daniel ‘Mad Dog’ Morgan reputedly hid.
+Near Lockhart discover enchanting nature reserves, with walking tracks, lookouts, picnic areas and a thrilling rock face for climbing and abseiling.
+At Galore Hill Scenic Reserve you can follow a trail to the caves where the infamous colonial bushranger Daniel ‘Mad Dog’ Morgan reputedly hid.

-The Towers is a challenging northeast rock face for climbing and abseiling in the Rock Nature Reserve-Kengal Aboriginal Place, where a massive rock formation rises 364 metres above the plain.
-Visit The Rock lookout for spectacular views of the area and Australia’s highest peak Mount Kosciuszko in the distance, and use the free barbecue facilities at The Rock picnic area.
+The Towers is a northeast rock face for climbing and abseiling in The Rock Nature Reserve-Kengal Aboriginal Place.
+The rock formation rises 364 metres from the plain.
+Visit The Rock lookout for sweeping views of the region and Australia’s highest peak, Mount Kosciuszko, in the distance.